What is a database transaction?

 In a nutshell

-A database transaction is a unit of work performed on a database (e.g., MySQL) that must be treated atomically.
-That means if you had the following operations:
+A database transaction is a unit of work performed on a database (e.g., MySQL) that is treated atomically.
+That means if you wrap the following operations in a transaction:

 INSERT INTO users (name) VALUES ('John Doe');